New Water Supplies

 A Local Water Supply Enhancement Study is underway to identify potential, new local, water sources, including recycled water, desalination, capturing and storing stormwater, and more…

 The Local Water Supply Enhancement Study is exploring numerous water supply options, including expanding water recycling, adding desalination, capturing and storing stormwater, increasing Stafford Lake’s capacity, and storing water in underground basins in wet years and saving it for dry years.
+See link above for the January 25, 2022 workshop presentation and information on the upcoming April 26, 2022 second water supply workshop.

 To identify and prioritize feasible water supply alternatives for NMWD under this planning level study, water supply yield and costs were evaluated quantitatively, while the other criteria were evaluated qualitatively.
 The following six criteria will be used to evaluate each alternative.